Skip to main content

 Michaila Dix (SLU MHA ‘22).

-Since, Dix has been utilizing her experiences and work to transition to a full-time position with Mayo Clinic.
-As Operations Manager, she coordinates outpatient clinic operations for physicians and allied health staff, providing oversight of six surgical divisions of various specialties.
+Since then, Dix has used her experiences and work to transition to a full-time position with Mayo Clinic.
+As operations manager, she coordinates outpatient clinic operations for physicians and allied health staff, providing oversight of six surgical divisions of various specialties.

 Now, the St. Louis native is taking lessons learned from the pandemic, her preparation at SLU, and her fellowship at Mayo Clinic to improve lives and health outcomes.